 Religious Education forms part of the regular timetable for each class.
 At Key Stage 1 this amounts to 36 hours per year and at Key Stage 2 pupils 45 hours per year.
-This includes weekly RE lessons and also cross-curricular work, such as art and drama, especially when preparing for the main Christian festivals.
+This includes termly RE days including cross-curricular work, such as art and drama, especially when preparing for the main Christian festivals.

 Long term planning is based on the Oxfordshire Agreed Syllabus, which ensures that we cover the whole of the agreed syllabus.
 At Hailey this is covered on a two-year rolling programme.
-Where possible links have been made with our topic based curriculum.